Sport in France: Skiing

 Skiing is a popular sport in France.
 The best places for skiing are the mountainous areas in the south, center, and east of the country, where most French ski resorts are located.

 Émile Allais won four World Championship golds in the 1930s.
 Henri Oreiller won Olympic gold at the 1948 Winter Olympics.
 Jean-Claude Killy dominated alpine skiing in the late 1960s, winning all three alpine skiing golds on offer at the 1968 Winter Olympics on French snow in Grenoble.
 These events also served as the 1968 Alpine Skiing World Championships, and in addition, Killy won the World Championship Combined event in 1968 to add to golds in the Downhill and Combined won at the 1966 World Championships.
 He also won the first two overall Alpine Skiing World Cup titles.
 Marielle Goitschel won two Olympic golds, an additional five World Championship golds and three discipline World Cup titles in the 1960s.
-Guy Périllat was a double World Championship gold medalist in the 1960s.
+Guy Périllat was a double World Championship gold medallist in the 1960s.
 Fabienne Serrat won two golds at the 1974 World Championships.
-More recently Luc Alphand won the overall World Cup in 1997 and four discipline titles in Downhill and Super Giant Slalom.
-Jean-Baptiste Grange was Slalom World Cup champion in 2009 and Slalom World Champion in 2011 and 2015.
+Carole Merle won six World Cup discipline titles in the late 1980s and early 1990s, and was World Champion in giant slalom in 1993.
+More recently Luc Alphand won the overall World Cup in 1997 and four discipline titles in Downhill and Super-G. Jean-Baptiste Grange was Slalom World Cup champion in 2009 and Slalom World Champion in 2011 and 2015.
+Tessa Worley was World Cup champion in giant slalom in 2017 and 2022 and won four World Championship golds in the 2010s.
 In January 2017 Alexis Pinturault set a new record for World Cup wins by a French skier when he took his 19th victory in a giant slalom in Adelboden, breaking Jean-Claude Killy's record.

 French success in cross-country skiing has been somewhat more limited.
 However Vincent Vittoz did win a gold medal in the 15 km + 15 km double pursuit at the FIS Nordic World Ski Championships in 2005.
 He also finished as runner up in the Distance World Cup for three consecutive seasons from 2004/05 to 2006/07.

 Jason Lamy-Chappuis has been an extremely successful competitor in Nordic combined.
-He won a gold medal in the Individual normal hill/10 km competition at the 2010 Winter Olympics as well as four World Championship golds and three consecutive FIS Nordic Combined World Cups between 2009/10 and 2011/12.
+He won a gold medal in the Individual normal hill/10 km competition at the 2010 Winter Olympics as well as five World Championship golds and three consecutive FIS Nordic Combined World Cups between 2009/10 and 2011/12.

 France has enjoyed success in Biathlon in recent years.
 Raphaël Poirée won seven Biathlon World Championship golds and four overall Biathlon World Cups.
 He is the joint second most successful male biathlete of all time in terms of winning overall World Cup titles, and scored 44 World Cup victories.
-Martin Fourcade has won 13 World Championship golds, 7 overall World Cup titles 1 silver medal in Vancouver 2010 Olympic Games, 2 gold medals in the Sochi 2014 Olympic Games, and 3 golf medals in the Pyeongchang 2018 Olympic Games.
+Martin Fourcade has won 13 World Championship golds, 7 overall World Cup titles, 1 gold medal in Vancouver 2010 Olympic Games, 2 gold medals in the Sochi 2014 Olympic Games, and 3 gold medals in the Pyeongchang 2018 Olympic Games.